SQL Server 2025 upgrade cost comparison table showing Standard vs Enterprise licensing savings

 On top of that, with the involvement of AI, the data allows you to see patterns ahead of time so that everyone is on board if any anomalies or spikes in activity come up.

-We’re ready to help your organization make this transition smoothly and with immediate impact.
-Whether you’re still on Microsoft Power BI or using a mix of analytics tools, our team can guide you through a phased implementation that minimizes disruption and maximizes value from day one.
+Whether you’re still using Microsoft Power BI or a mix of analytics tools, our team can guide you through a phased implementation that minimizes disruption and maximizes value from the start.

-Don’t wait to catch up — let ProcureSQL help you lead the way.
+Don’t wait to catch up; let ProcureSQL help you lead the way.
 Contact us today to get started on your Microsoft Fabric journey.

 How can we help you today? - Step 1 of 3